top of page

 Let me share the 11 books from my childhood that made me who I am today!

-Escape Reality: a review of Anne of Green Gables
+Escape Reality: a Review of Anne of Green Gables by L.M.
+Montgomery

 A review of one of the most magical, whimsical, and nostalgic stories: Anne of Green Gables by L.M.
 Montgomery.
 4/5 stars.